 A new Statistics workbook (in purple) was added in 2022-23 and was intended for an introductory college course, but this was edited and reorganized to align closely to the AP Statistics curriculum in 2024-25.

 Having generated over $1M in revenue over the last 10 years, CourseWorkBooks is dedicated to growing to meet schools' needs.
-We've recently added instructional videos and upgraded our eBooks offerings.
-We are now working on redesigning our website and shopping cart, with this new design expected to go live November 1st.
-By January 1st, we will begin using a new fulfillment center, located in our warehouse in New Jersey, to fill our orders and ship books to customers and schools within days instead of weeks.
-Check out our News Page for more information about these recent and upcoming changes.
+We recently added instructional videos and upgraded our eBooks offerings.
+We moved away from the print-on-demand model and began using a new fulfillment center, located in our New Jersey warehouse, to fill our orders and ship books to customers and schools within days instead of weeks.
+We are also contracting Regional Sales Managers to help increase the exposure for the 2026 editions throughout the state.
+Check out our News Page for more information about recent and upcoming changes.

 I feel confident that CourseWorkBooks is well positioned for continued success moving forward.
 If there's any way I can help improve CourseWorkBooks to better meet your school's needs, please feel free to shoot me an email.
 Many of the company's best decisions came from customers' suggestions.